On the dynamics of endomorphisms of affine surfaces: Rigid contracting germs in dimension 2 and local normal forms

 A germ is \emph{contracting} if there exists an open (euclidian) neighbourhood $U$ of $0$ such that $f (U) \Subset U$.
 In \cite{favreClassification2dimensionalContracting2000}, Favre classified all the complex rigid contracting germs in dimension 2 up to holomorphic conjugacy.
-Ruggiero extended the classification to any dimension in \cite{ruggieroContractingRigidGerms2013} and showed that it holds over any algebraically closed complete metrised field of characteristic zero.
-For this section, $\C$ will denote any algebraically closed complete field of characteristic zero.
+Ruggiero extended partially the classification in higher dimension in \cite{ruggieroContractingRigidGerms2013} and showed that, in dimension 2, it holds over any algebraically closed complete metrised field of characteristic zero.
+For this section, $\C$ will denote any algebraically closed complete metrised field of characteristic zero.
 In dimension 2, there are 7 possible possibilities which we call \emph{local normal forms}.
 We are interested in 3 of them that will appear in this text.
 However since we do not only work in characteristic zero, we start by more general local forms that works over any field and show their counterpart over $\C$.